FMNM/BookRecommender_ReactWebApp_Practice/README.md

-A sample react based application using a locally run Flask backend.
+A sample React based application (using a locally run Flask or .NET Core backend).
 Practice purposes only.